genderkit/genderkit/_resources/initial-appointment.md

 Common questions about *your past* include:

 - When did you start feeling like something was wrong?
 - During childhood, did you experiment with or use clothes, makeup, hair associated with a different gender?
+Did you cut your hair short or grow it long in a way that would normally be associated with a different gender?
 - What was it like for you going through puberty?
-- Have you had physical relationships in the past?
+- Have you had sexual relationships in the past?
 How have you found this?

 Common questions about *your current situation* include:

 - What things cause you to experience gender dysphoria now?
-- Are you living "full-time" in your new gender role yet?
+- Have you made public changes relating to your gender yet, such as using a new name, updating your ID documents, or dressing differently?
 Has this helped you?
-- If not, what are your plans to make this happen?
-Do you have a plan in place to come out in your workplace, school, or university?
 - Are your family, partner, children, work, and social circles aware and supportive?
 Have you experienced any issues in any of these areas?
 - What is your sexual orientation?
+- Are you in any sexual or romantic relationships?
+Are they aware of how you feel about your gender?
 - Do you have any physical or mental health conditions?

 Common questions about *your future plans* include:

+- Do you have plans to change anything publicly about your gender in the future?
+- Have you spoken to friends, family members, housemates, etc. about any of these plans?
 - Do you want to access hormone therapy?
 How do you think this might help you?
 - Are you seeking fertility preservation prior to hormone therapy?
 - Do you want to access surgery?
 How do you think this will help you?